-University of Central Florida Student Loans
+University of Central Florida Financial Aid

 At the University of Central Florida, students pride themselves on high academics and make up a diverse, energetic and dynamic community that offers undergraduate, graduate, and professional degree programs.
 With over 400 clubs and organizations throughout the campuses in Central Florida, students are connected and active with a wide range of available recreational, athletic, and social opportunities.
 The main campus sits on a lush landscape in Orlando, Florida.
 Students are bright and young, most straight out of high school, and come from all 50 states and several countries.
 The University of Central Florida (UCF) features an open enrollment policy that attracts students from all walks of life.